Gizmo Varillas: 2014–2017: Early career and El Dorado

-In 2016, Varillas played all the instruments, engineered, arranged, produced and wrote each song on his debut album.
-He then sampled John Lennon on his song "No War" after getting permission from Yoko Ono.
-The dialogue is taken from an interview with Lennon, aired on BBC 2 as part of the arts program "Release" on 6 June 1968.
+In 2016, Varillas wrote, produced, arranged, engineered, and performed all the instruments on his debut album.
+During this period, he sampled John Lennon on the track "No War", having obtained permission from Yoko Ono.
+The dialogue was drawn from a Lennon interview broadcast on BBC Two as part of the arts programme Release on 6 June 1968.

-In 2017, Varillas released his debut studio album El Dorado, which was named one of the top 10 albums of the year by Classic Pop magazine.
-The title track El Dorado was featured in Cafe Del Mar XXV Compilation album.
+In 2017, Varillas released his debut studio album, El Dorado, it was named one of the top ten albums of the year by Classic Pop magazine.
+The title track was included on the Café del Mar XXV compilation album.
+In 2020, Rolling Stone (German edition) selected "Give a Little Love" from the album as their number one undiscovered summer track, and named El Dorado as an ideal summer playlist.